UTS-RI/ugpm/README.md

 This repository depends on *cmake* and *g++* for the compilation.

-Libraries needed (boost doesn't need all, but shouldn't harm to have it all :) ):
+Libraries needed (boost is only needed for the example code, not in the preintegration code):
 ```
 sudo apt-get install libeigen3-dev
 sudo apt-get install libboost-all-dev